sap-tutorials/Tutorials/tutorials/cp-cf-java-create/cp-cf-java-create.md

 ## Details
 ### You will learn
   - How to create a project with the **Template** option in SAP Web IDE
-  - How to find your application in your Workspace
+  - What an MTA descriptor file looks like

 **Please make note** that most of the information on the SAP Web IDE will reference deploying an application to the traditional SAP Cloud Platform data center infrastructure called **Neo**, but the _Prerequisites_ section utilizes a tutorial that has information on how to enable java developers to utilize **Cloud Foundry** spaces.

 [ACCORDION-BEGIN [Step 1: ](Create a new project from template)]

-In order to build and run you Java application in the Web IDE, you will first need to create a **Multi-Target Application** project.
+In order to create a Java app in the Web IDE and deploy it, you will first need to create a **Multi-Target Application** project.

 >For more details, you can check a detailed description of [The Multi-Target Application Model](https://www.sap.com/docs/download/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.pdf).